 Adding some quality rubber floormats to your ride will make cleanup a snap, and offer added protection against spilled beverages, rain, and so forth.

 These universal floor mats can be cut to size to fit most vehicles.
 WeatherTech also makes custom-fit mats for certain types of cars, so check to see if there’s a pre-cut option for your car before ordering!

 Gross, I know.
 But if your passengers need these, everyone involved will be very glad you had them.
-The technical term for these is “emesis bags,” and there’s actually a couple options.
+The technical term for these is “emesis bags,” and there are actually a couple of options.
 These blue ones are some of the cheapest: